 - Maureen Kyere grew up in a single-parenthood home with her grandmother

-- Despite the early childhood turbulence, she excelled throughout her education in basic, junior and senior high schools
+- Despite the early challenges, she excelled throughout her education in basic, junior, and senior high schools

 - Maureen Kyere recently graduated with a first-class in law from the University of Ghana School of Law

 PAY ATTENTION: Click “See First” under the “Following” tab to see YEN.com.gh News on your News Feed!